sundarg4/Mirobot_OpenMV_Integration/README.md

 to both the OpenMV and the Mirobot. </br>

-To flash a script to the openMV Cam:
+## Flashing a script to the OpenMV Cam

 1. Connect the openMV via USB to a computer and start the OpenMV IDE.
 2. Press connect in the lower left corner of the IDE.